oracle/ojdbc-extensions/ojdbc-provider-jackson-oson/README.md

    mvn clean -pl ojdbc-provider-jackson-oson -amd install

 ## Usage
-Usage Examples for Oracle Jackson OSON Provider Extensions can be found at [ojdbc-provider-samples/src/main/java/](../ojdbc-provider-samples/src/main/java)
+Usage Examples for Oracle Jackson OSON Provider Extensions can be found at [ojdbc-provider-samples](../ojdbc-provider-samples/src/main/java/oracle/jdbc/provider/oson/sample)

+## Samples Explanation
+- **[AccessJsonColumnUsingPOJOAndJsonProvider](../ojdbc-provider-samples/src/main/java/oracle/jdbc/provider/oson/sample/AccessJsonColumnUsingPOJOAndJsonProvider.java)**: Demonstrates the usage of the Jackson OSON Provider to Serialize POJO to OSON bytes in order to save it in the database and deserialize OSON bytes to POJO during retrieval.
+In this case, the JDBC Thin Driver invokes the provider to serialize/deserialize.
+- **[AccessJsonColumnUsingHibernate](../ojdbc-provider-samples/src/main/java/oracle/jdbc/provider/oson/sample/AccessJsonColumnUsingHibernate.java)**: Performs the same task as above using Hibernate.
+- **[AccessJsonColumnUsingJacksonObjectNode](../ojdbc-provider-samples/src/main/java/oracle/jdbc/provider/oson/sample/AccessJsonColumnUsingJacksonObjectNode.java)**: Demonstrates the usage of the Jackson OSON provider to serialize ObjectNode to OSON bytes for insertion and vice-versa for retrieval.
+- **[AccessJsonColumnUsingPOJO](../ojdbc-provider-samples/src/main/java/oracle/jdbc/provider/oson/sample/AccessJsonColumnUsingPOJO.java)**: Demonstrates the usage of the Jackson OSON provider APIs to Serialize/Deserialize POJO.